vojay-dev/airflow-dagventure/README.md

 ### Running sync code in an async FastAPI endpoint

 FastAPI is async.
 The `airflow_client` SDK and `requests` library are sync (blocking).
-You can't call a blocking function directly inside an `async def` endpoint — it would block the entire event loop and freeze all other requests.
+You can't call a blocking function directly inside an `async def` endpoint, it would block the entire event loop and freeze all other requests.

 The solution is `asyncio.to_thread()`, which runs a blocking function in a separate thread pool thread: